Quit smoking treatments & alternatives – Pills, gum, devices & more

 Packet of Zyban medication for stopping smoking

-Treatment: This stop smoking pill is a widely prescribed drug that was initially used to help with depression.
-It is therefore actually an anti-depressant drug and in theory it reduces cravings and other withdrawal effects so helping smokers to stop smoking.
-One or two tables are taken a day, or otherwise directed by the prescribing physician, starting one or two weeks before the planned stop date.
+Treatment: This quit smoking pill is a widely prescribed drug that was initially used to help with depression.
+It is therefore actually an anti-depressant drug and in theory it reduces cravings and other withdrawal effects so helping smokers to quit smoking.
+One or two tables are taken a day, or otherwise directed by the prescribing physician, starting one or two weeks before the planned quit date.
 Treatment lasts for around 2 months.

 Side Effects: This smoking cessation medication can have side effects such as dry mouth, difficulty sleeping (insomnia), headaches, feeling and being sick, constipation, difficulty concentrating, and dizziness.